 About 36 years ago, after putting it off as long as possible, I entered Professor Keston’s classroom to begin a year of required statistics.
 A year!
 Tried to sit in back but those seats were already taken by other psych-major-math-phobes.
 With dread in my heart, I took a seat near the front.
 By the time I successfully passed the final I was forever changed.

 Dr. Morton J. Keston taught many lessons that come in handy in my business and personal lives.
-The greatest is you don’t have to be good with math to be good with statistics—very good.
+The greatest is you don’t have to be good with math to be very, very good with statistics.
 As personally valuable as that lesson has been, it’s the others that are applicable here.
 Those lessons are: Be curious.
 Consider the source, possible spin, and our own bias.

 Consider the Source